ElektraInitiative/libelektra/src/plugins/dump/README.md

     cat example.ecf | kdb import system/example dump

-Using grep/diff or other unix tools on the dump file.
+Using grep/diff or other Unix tools on the dump file.
 Make sure that you treat it as text file, e.g.:

     grep --text mountpoints example.ecf